HackYourFuture/databases/Week2/README.md

 #### Inner Joins

-Let’s say we wanted to get a list of those students and the details of their teacher.
+Let’s say we wanted to get a list of students and the details of their teacher, dismissing students without a teacher.
 This would be a perfect fit for an inner join, since an inner join returns records at the intersection of the two tables.

 ```sql
 SELECT students.first_name, students.last_name, students.gender, students.grade, teachers.full_name